-- 2. Space is allocated based on fairness and need and according to the strategic academic, research, and outreach priorities established by the college, departments, and supporting units. - 3.
+- 1. Space is a limited resource owned by the college and administered by the Dean. - 2.
+Space is allocated based on fairness and need and according to the strategic academic, research, and outreach priorities established by the college, departments, and supporting units. - 3.
 Clustering departmental spaces is desirable, although alternative clusters by functions or interests are appropriate. - 4.
 Current and anticipated needs, not historical allocations, are the primary weights in space allocation decisions.
 Consequently, all interior and exterior spaces, regardless of their current use, occupants, or the period the spaces have been occupied or used by the incumbent, may be subject to reallocation by this policy.
 However, space allocations will seek a balance between flexibility to meet changing demands and stability to meet long-term needs. - 5.
 Space allocation and reallocation decisions will be transparent, with procedures that enable affected programs and individuals to participate in allocation decisions.
 However, the Dean has the final authority on allocating space in the college.